 Singing, dancing, a parade and a pint or two: the Irish have always known how to party...

-Find your Irish roots for the weekend and join the paddy parade on Sunday Mar 16 2014.
-If anyone knows how to party, it's the Irish, and on St Patrick's Day they do it bigger and better than ever.
+If anyone knows how to party, it's the Irish, and on St Patrick's Day (Tuesday March 17 2015) they do it bigger and better than ever.
 Follow the St Paddy's Day Parade floats and marching band, which begins in Piccadilly at 2pm, then head to Trafalgar Square for a whole load o' craic at the annual festival.
 There'll be dancing, singing, Irish food, comedy and Gaelic-themed entertainment for the kids.
 Be sure to go green this March.

 St Patrick's Day: what's the craic?